Skip to content

 Recent posts

-Btp-Bund spread at 79 points, yields rising on the day of the BOT auction
+Btp-Bund spread at 75 basis points, 6 billion euros raised from the BOT auction

 © 2026 LNU News - [email protected]